Turningl/MGT/dataset/README.md

 #### Pretraining Datasets:

 Extract the pre-training dataset and unzip it under the `./dataset/pretrained` folder.
-Additionally, we have provided a pre-training debug dataset to assist you in debugging your code.
+Additionally, we have provided a pretraining debug dataset to assist you in debugging your code.

 #### Fine-tuning and Transfer Learning Datasets: